 Well, a whole lot of wonderful players showed up for our first play around in the Studio at Searsport Shores Ocean Camping.
 The night went on for hours playing great songs, sharing stories, eating homemade potato chips and drinking warm adult beverages.
 The audience really enjoyed themselves leaving behind a healthy donation for the musicians that was given to the Shriners to use at the Children’s Hospital.

 Thanks to Jim we all got together again in the fall at the UU church in Belfast, Maine.
 The playing went on for 4 straight hours with more than 30 musicians joining the group to share in playing old-time, string-band music.

 Always the week before the Common Ground Fair in September we host the Strung Together Music Campout on the shores of Penobscot Bay.
 The weekend is dedicated to Old Time & Bluegrass jamming circles at all levels, good food, dances, some performance and most important being able to join a great community of people & players.

 Please get in contact or send us your email so you can plan on joining us for the next OTM play around.
 All levels of interest and playing are welcome to join in the fun.
-Weekly jams happen every at Wednesday at the Shores from mid-June through the fall, every Wednesday from 5-7 PM.
+Weekly music jams (all styles of acoustic) going all summer at Wednesday at the Shores from mid-June through the fall, every Wednesday from 5-7 PM.
+Monday nights come play or listen to the Sea Strings Community Orchestra having fun playing all types of fiddle tunes from 5-7 PM.
+Always free to the public.
 Hope to see you there!